New TimesMachine from the Gray Lady

 Gottfrid doesn't specifically describe how he used Amazon's services, and I don't want to give Amazon too much free advertising here.
 But this seems like more justification of my high hopes for the new platforms afforded to enterprising developers, whether they're at resource-starved companies or in their own living room, for getting great stuff up online.

-Google is also jumping into this space.
+Along with Amazon, Google is also jumping into this space.
 I previously wrote about its App Engine Platform, which likewise aims to allow anyone with a great idea to bring it to life online.

 This article publishes in The New York Times .
 The New York Times is a daily newspaper published in New York City and distributed internationally.
 It is owned by The New York Times Company, which publishes 15 other newspapers, including the International Herald Tribune and The Boston Globe.
 It is the largest metropolitan newspaper in the United States.